pixelpogo/dynameister/README.md

 * `write_capacity`: Defines the **default** provisioned throughput for write requests, see [write capacity units](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughputIntro.html#ProvisionedThroughputIntro.Writes).
 * `endpoint`: As mentioned above this is only necessary when [DynamoDB Local](https://aws.amazon.com/de/blogs/aws/dynamodb-local-for-desktop-development/) is used.
 * `region`: Specifies the AWS Region for DynamoDB tables.
 It overwrites the global configuration of the AWS SDK (e.g. `ENV[‚AWS_REGION‘]`), so that different AWS regions can be used in parallel.
+* `credentials`: Allows to configure custom [AWS credentials](http://docs.aws.amazon.com/sdkforruby/api/Aws/Credentials.html).
+Only required for local and/or testing environment.
+In production environments you should always load your credentials from outside your application, e.g. the AWS SDK loads it from environment variables automatically.
+Avoid configuring credentials statically and never commit them to source control.

 This is how Dynameister can be configured, e.g. in an initializer in a Rails app: